How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 Lesson 1: Letter “a”

-- Teach that short a says /a/.
+- Teach that the short “a” says /a/.
+Start a grapheme pile (sound cards).

 - Form “a” from the top down.
-Chant: “Make the letter c and go up and down.”
+Chant: “Make the letter C and go up and down.”

 Lesson 2: Letter “m”

-- Sound: /m/
+- Sound: /m/ Add to grapheme pile.

 - Correctly form it.